-The LME campaigns with other organisations in the Labour movement for the UK to keep open the option of remaining full members of the EU, exercising influence in accordance with our progressive values.
+LME campaigns with other organisations in the Labour movement for the UK to choose to remain a full member of the EU, exercising influence in accordance with our Labour values.

 Neil KinnockNeil Kinnock was born to a working class family in South Wales in 1942.
 After graduating in History and Industrial Relations from Cardiff University he worked as a tutor/organiser for the Workers’ Education Association in South Wales.
 He became Labour MP for Bedwellty (later Islwyn) in 1970, was appointed as the Party’s Chief Education Spokesman in 1979, and was elected Leader of the Party in 1983.
 In 1978 he was elected to the National Executive Committee of the Labour Party which he chaired in 1991/2.
 He resigned the Leadership in 1992, following defeat in the General Election.
 In 1995 he was appointed as one of the UK’s members of the European Commission and took the Transport portfolio.
 Promoted to be Vice President of the Commission in 1999, he was given responsibility for Reform of the Institution and for the newly established Linguistics, Internal Audit, and Logistics Directorates General.
 He was President (Chancellor) of Cardiff University 1998-2009.
 Upon his retirement from the Commission in 2004, he became a member of the House of Lords and, until 2009, Chairman of the British Council.
 He campaigns for Labour causes and has been President of the Labour Movement for Europe since 2004.
 He has been married to Glenys Kinnock, former teacher, MEP and Foreign Office Minister since 1967.